Franken exit could be game-changer for control of Senate

 The counterweight for would-be Republican hopefuls is the expectation that they would be running into a headwind in the first midterm of Trump's presidency.
 Typically, the president's party loses seats in Congress in midterms, and Trump's approval ratings have been mired around the 40 percent mark.
 Either way, a credible GOP candidate would force Democrats to defend a seat that wasn't even on the map until Franken's Democratic colleagues pushed him to resign.

-In the interim, Minnesota Gov. Mark Dayton, a Democrat, will appoint a successor to Franken who will serve until January 2019.
-But the winner of a 2018 special election, to be held alongside the other mid-term Senate races next year, will finish the final two years of the six-year term Franken won in 2014.
+In the interim, the state's governor, Mark Dayton, a Democrat, will appoint a successor to Franken who will serve until January 2019.
+But the winner of a 2018 special election, to be held alongside the other midterm Senate races, will finish the final two years of the six-year term Franken won in 2014.
 Dayton, who is reportedly considering naming Lt.
 Gov. Tina Smith as a caretaker, said Thursday that he's not yet ready to name an interim senator.

 Jim Manley, a former Senate Democratic leadership aide and Minnesota native, said Democrats should be able to hold serve in Minnesota.